BADTEMPER666/TemperFramework/README.md

 **TemperFramework uses ANYCPU as a configuration, so it supports 32 and 64 bit**

 ## Known issues
-* Save config system is a bit broken currently
+* Save config system is a bit broken currently, might make my own config system